Warrior5301/Gallery/README.md

 1. The checkbox becomes checked (`:checked` selector triggers CSS).
 2. The lightbox container’s opacity changes from `0 → 1`.
 3. The corresponding image is displayed in full size.
+4. Same logic is for sidebar menu but in that it's initial position is -300px in starting and later it becomes 0.

 ### 🧩 Key Concept:
 ```css